fyc2646/tidy3d-mode-explorer/README.md

 # Tidy3D Mode Explorer

 A simplistic graphical user interface for exploring optical waveguide modes using [Tidy3D](https://www.flexcompute.com/tidy3d/solver/)'s waveguide plugin and mode solver.
 It provides two mode solve options: local mode solve and server mode solve.
-Local mode solve runs on your local machine, which doesn't require a tidy3d account and is totally free.
+Local mode solve runs on your local machine, which doesn't require a tidy3d account and is **totally free**.
 Local mode solve does not implement the subpixel averaging scheme so the accuracy of the mode data is not guaranteed.
 Server mode solve sends the mode solve request to a [Flexcompute](https://www.flexcompute.com/) server, which requires a tidy3d account (sign up for a free account [here](https://www.flexcompute.com/)) and a small amount of FlexCredits.
 When more accurate mode data is needed, server mode solve is recommended.

 ![Demo Interface](demo.png)